cloudflare/cloudflare-docs/content/workers/runtime-apis/durable-objects.md

 - {{<code>}}get(keys{{<param-type>}}Array\<string>{{</param-type>}}, options{{<param-type>}}Object{{</param-type>}}){{</code>}} {{<type>}}Promise\<Map\<string, any>>{{</type>}}

   - Retrieves the values associated with each of the provided keys.
 The type of each returned value in the [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) will be whatever was previously written for the corresponding key.
-Any keys that do not exist will be omitted from the result Map.
-Supports up to 128 keys at a time.<br><br>
+Results in the Map will be in increasing lexicographic sorted order, with any requested keys that do not exist being omitted.
+Supports up to 128 keys at a time.

     **Supported options:**